 Back of the Yards project adapts historic buildings for housing, health center, coffee roaster

-United Yards, at 47th Street and Ashland Avenue, plans to offer 100 units of affordable housing, an entrepreneur hub and 60,000 square feet of retail and community space.
-A groundbreaking ceremony was Tuesday.
+United Yards, at 47th and Ashland, plans to offer 100 units of affordable housing, an entrepreneur hub and 60,000 square feet of retail and community space.

 Growing up in Back of the Yards, Jesse Iñiguez remembers the shops at 47th Street and Ashland Avenue as the place his family went for everything.